-As for the paid packages, the cheapest is Deluxe+ at $54.95 plus $54.95 per state filed, covering homeowners plus people with credits, adjustments, and deductions.
-It takes everything from the free tier and expands it with additional options, like itemised deductions, mortgage interest, real estate taxes, student loan interest, HSA, adoption credits, as well as tax specialist phone support.
+As for the paid packages, the cheapest is Deluxe at $44.95 plus $54.95 per state filed, covering homeowners plus people with credits, adjustments, and deductions.
+It takes everything from the free tier and expands it with additional options, like itemized deductions, mortgage interest, real estate taxes, student loan interest, HSA, adoption credits, as well as tax specialist phone support.

-Premier+ costs $79.95 plus $54.95 per state filed and will get you everything from Deluxe+ plus stocks, gains, and losses, sales of home or other investments, royalty and Schedule K-1 income, investment income expenses, rental property income, foreign bank and financial accounts, and prioritised support with screen sharing.
+Premier costs $69.95 plus $54.95 per state filed and will get you everything from Deluxe+ plus stocks, gains, and losses, sales of home or other investments, royalty and Schedule K-1 income, investment income expenses, rental property income, foreign bank and financial accounts, and prioritized support with screen sharing.

-Finally, at $109.95 plus $54.95 per state filed, Self Employed+ throws in freelance income, business and farm income, personalised business deductions, depreciation calculation, and year-round planning resources.
+Finally, at $79.95 plus $54.95 per state filed, Self Employed throws in freelance income, business and farm income, personalized business deductions, depreciation calculation, and year-round planning resources.

 TaxSlayer (opens in new tab) is available under more affordable prices while offering a decent range of packages suitable for various requirements.
 They start with the Simply Free tier which allows you to file simple taxes, no charge, ideal for people who are single, married and filing a joint return, or a student.